 My quest to find husband number two was a disaster.
 What I mean by disaster is who I dated: a man who was hot and cold, a guy who was desperate to get married again before his ex-wife did, and someone who had multiple addictions.
 My rush to become a Mrs. again caused a roller coaster of excitement, disappointment, frustration, and low self-esteem.

 It took me less than a year to realize that I didn’t need a husband to find happiness in life.
 What I needed was to like myself more.
 Almost a decade and a half later, I must really, really like myself because I remain unmarried.
 Over the years, I’ve watched several of my friends get divorced after me and then get remarried.
 To sum it up, I consider myself the last man standing.

 But just because I am happy being technically single, that doesn’t mean I don’t believe in love.
-I happen to love love, and I have actually been in love with the same person for the past six years.
+I happen to love love, and I have actually been in love with the same person for the past eight years.
 We’re best friends.
 We listen to each other, care deeply for each other, and respect one another.
 We laugh till our cheeks hurt and we still kiss like two characters in a romance novel.

 So, how come we haven’t tied the knot?
 Because we’re doing something that seems to be a trend amongst divorced people right now: put a ring on it, skip the wedding, and stay eternally engaged.

 The idea for this article stemmed from a post on the Divorced Girl Smiling group page that read:

 I don’t want to be married.
 I did that for 30 years and now I’m done.
 I don’t want to live with someone.
 Again, I’m done.
 But I would really like to have a partner who feels the same.
 Spend a couple evenings a week hanging out, going on weekend adventures.
 But living our own lives.
 Are there even men out there who want the same thing?”